saltastroops/data-archive-backend/README.md

 /etc/nginx/sites-available
 ```

-with a name like `dassapi.saao.ac.za.conf`, and then activate it by creating a symbolic link to it,
+with a name like `ssdaapi.saao.ac.za.conf`, and then activate it by creating a symbolic link to it,

 ```bash
 ln -s /etc/nginx/sites-available/ssdaapi.saao.ac.za.conf /etc/nginx/sites-enabled/